Rule 3-109. Ethics Advisory Committee.

 (7) Reconsideration of opinions.

-(7)(A) Within 10 days of the issuance of an opinion, the requesting party or a Committee member may request reconsideration.
+(7)(A) Within 14 days of the issuance of an opinion, the requesting party or a Committee member may request reconsideration.
+Within 30 days of the issuance of the opinion, a Board of Judges may request reconsideration if the Board was not the requesting party and the opinion addresses matters of general interest to the judiciary or to a particular court level.
 Requests for reconsideration of informal opinions must be made in the first instance to the Committee and then to the Judicial Council.
 Requests for reconsideration of formal opinions shall be made to the Judicial Council.
 Requests for reconsideration shall be in writing addressed to the Chair of the Committee or the Presiding Officer of the Council, through General Counsel, and shall include the following: